ed222an/Kat-the-Cat/README.md

 ================

 Kat the Cat - made by Emil Dannberger 2014/2015

-Game made using Unity: http://unity3d.com/
-Project in the course 1DV437 Grundläggande Spelprogrammering at Linnaeus University, Kalmar, Sweden.
+Game made using Unity: http://unity3d.com/ as a project for the course 1DV437 - Grundläggande Spelprogrammering at Linnaeus University, Kalmar, Sweden.

 ==== INSTRUCTIONS ====